ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/pac-docs.md

 * `W` - the writer proxy for the ENABLE register, with the following methods:
     * `enable()` returns the field ENABLE writer `ENABLE_W`.
     * `unsafe bits()` writes raw bits into the register.
-* `R` - the register ENABLE reader writer with the following methods:
+* `R` - the reader proxy for the ENABLE register, with the following methods:
     * `enable()` returns the field ENABLE reader `ENABLE_R`.
     * `bits()` reads raw bits from the register.